mariagrizelda/advprog-module10-3/README.md

 <img src="image/Screenshot 2024-05-08 at 20.14.16.png">
 <img src="image/Screenshot 2024-05-08 at 20.24.48.png">

-I modified the theme to follow a dark-mode color palette and added violet accents.
+I modified the theme to follow a light-mode in pink color palette and added violet accents.